microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 To create a community profile, this workflow utilizes three taxonomy classification tools: GOTTCHA2, Kraken2, and Centrifuge.
 These tools vary in levels of specificity and sensitivity.
 Each tool has a separate reference database.
-These databases (152 GB) are built into NMDC EDGE.
+These databases are built into NMDC EDGE.
 Users can select one, two, or all three of the classification tools to run in the workflow.
 Full documentation can be found in [ReadtheDocs](https://nmdc-workflow-documentation.readthedocs.io/en/latest/chapters/2_ReadAnalysis_index.html).